 To make this recipe, we need to prepare a seasoned herb butter that’s made with some fresh herbs, minced garlic, and delicious seasonings.
 In fact this garlic herb butter is perfect for anything not just for this recipe in particular.
 Spread it on a keto breast toast, on grilled steak or on corn on the cob.

-How to Cook a Turkey Breast?
+How to Roast a Turkey Breast?

 How Much Turkey Per Serving?